Structural constraints to compare phenomenal experience: The partial ordered experiential structure

-Then, our mathematical analysis suggests that being \textit{upper} on the evolutionary scale does not always entail a \textit{bigger} consciousness, as something graded on an absolute and unique scale.
-Indeed, having different potentialities for experiencing does not mean having more, or less, consciousness at the species level (inter-species comparison).
-Suppose experiential configurations have the same operations but one has more layers.
-In that case, the bigger experiential configuration is the one with more layers being experienced (i.e. it may have access to more aspects of experience).
-However, as we see in the example \ref{example_chains}, some cases cannot be compared, i.e. we cannot say which one is \textit{bigger} in an absolute sense.
+In that case, the experiential configuration is the one with more layers being experienced in actuality.
+As we see in the examples \ref{example_chains} and \ref{dogmonkey}, some cases cannot be compared, i.e. we cannot say which one is \textit{bigger} in an absolute sense.
 For instance, the experiential configuration $G\odot H \otimes K$, despite having a $\odot$ operation, is not \textit{bigger} than $G\otimes H \otimes K \otimes L$, which has more layers, in an absolute sense.
 In other words, $G\odot H \otimes K$ and $G\otimes H \otimes K \otimes L$ do not have an order relation: while $G\odot H \otimes K$ has more experiential \emph{actuality} than $G\otimes H \otimes K \otimes L$, the latter has more experiential \emph{potentiality} than the former.